mounikap-04/PowerBI-Projects-Portfolio/README.md

 #  Power BI Projects Portfolio

-Welcome to my Power BI Projects Portfolio!
+Welcome to my Power BI Portfolio Repository!

-This repository contains my Power BI dashboard projects created as part of my daily practice to improve my data analytics skills.
+This repository contains all the dashboard projects I built as part of my continuous learning journey in Data Analytics and Business Intelligence.

-I am continuously learning, building, and improving step by step.
+I am practicing daily and improving my skills step by step.

 ---